-Our next destination is a holiday beach resort, very popular location among tourists.
+Our next destination is a holiday beach resort, a very popular location among tourists.
 The lovely sea water takes a clear green colour, as in the Maldive Islands and the sandy beach of silver colour.
 Hikkaduwa is famous for its corals which can be viewed by touring the beautiful coral gardens in glass-bottomed boats.
-You will relish a lunch of fresh sea food at Hikkaduwa.
+You will relish a lunch of fresh seafood at Hikkaduwa.

-After lunch we continue on our tour to Galle, the Southern capital of Sri Lanka.
-Galle Fort built by the Dutch is a main attraction in the city which is popular among tourists.
+After lunch, we continue on our tour to Galle, the Southern capital of Sri Lanka.
+Galle Fort built by the Dutch is the main attraction in the city and is popular among tourists.
 The many ancient and old buildings of the fort are today full of shopping arcades, restaurants and other shopping centres.
-The Methodist Church, the museum and quite a number of governments offices and several offices of armed forces are located in this old Dutch Fort.
-Standing on the huge surrounding wall of the fort, you will catch the sight of lighthouse standing majestically and the Roomassala Mountain, a lovely sight.
-Nearby is Galle International Cricket Stadium known to be one of the most picturesque stadiums in the world.
+The Methodist Church, the museum and quite a number of government offices and several offices of armed forces are located in this old Dutch Fort.
+Standing on the huge surrounding wall of the fort, you will catch the sight of a lighthouse standing majestically and the Roomassala Mountain, a lovely sight.
+Nearby is Galle International Cricket Stadium is known to be one of the most picturesque stadiums in the world.

 We begin our return journey headed for Negombo along the expressway, watching the cinnamon, rubber and low country tea plantations on either side of the way.